ACIS Best PhD Thesis Award

 Please note that theses subject to any embargo will only be accepted for nomination and consideration for the award once the embargo period has elapsed.

-Please email applications in a single PDF document to A/Prof. Jitendra Mata, Chair of the Awards Committee of ACIS (jitendra.mata@ansto.gov.au), by the 13 December 2024.
+Please email applications in a single PDF document to Dr Saffron Bryant, Chair of the Awards Committee of ACIS (saffron.bryant@rmit.edu.au), by the 10th December 2025.
 Receipt will be acknowledged by return email.
 If in the opinion of the Board of ACIS there is no sufficiently compelling application, the Board may refrain from making an award in any given year.
-Requests for further information should also be addressed directly to A/Prof. Jitendra Mata.
+Requests for further information should also be addressed directly to Dr Saffron Bryant.
 The recipient of the Best Thesis Prize will be notified by email and announced in the ACIS newsletter/ACIS website.

 The decision of the judges will be subject to the approval of the ACIS Board.
 The Board decision is final, and no discussions or correspondence will be entered into.